cube-drone/rt0/players-guide/src/player/skill_checks.md

 ### Failure
 If the player fails a roll, the thing they were trying to achieve?
 It doesn't happen.

-However, the player can negotiate with the GM to convert their Failure into a Success At A Terrible Cost.

-The GM can deny this request: No matter _what_ the player spends, they cannot climb from the Moon to the Earth by simply rolling an Impossible check and converting their Failure to a Success At A Terrible Cost.

-### Success At A Terrible Cost.
-(TODO: flesh this out)
+The player can spend 1 Corruption Point to retry the check.

+If they retry the check this way 3 times, the GM can allow them to succeed automatically, which they should do so long as the check isn't for something ridiculous (players can not, under any circumstances, jump from the Moon to the Earth, even with an automatic victory on a skill check.)

 ### Sometimes There Are Consequences Either Way
 Succeed at breaking down a heavy door?
 It's possible that the sound of this will